Latisha Chan: 2019: Renewed doubles success; two mixed-doubles titles

-Chan re-united with her sister Hao-ching at the start of the 2019 season, and found immediate success.
+Chan re-united with her sister Hao-ching at the start of the 2019 season, and they found immediate success.
 They reached the final of the Brisbane International, and followed that up with wins in the Hobart and Doha championships and a run to the quarterfinals in the Australian Open.
 In March, they reached the semifinals at Indian Wells, in June, they won the Eastbourne International, and in September, they won the Pan Pacific Open, beating sisters Hsieh Su-wei and Hsieh Yu-chieh in the final, to record their 14th WTA tournament win together.
 It was the first time the sisters had won four tournaments in a single season.
 The following week, they reached the quarterfinals of the Wuhan Open.
 On 7 October, they became the fifth team to qualify for the 2019 WTA Finals where they did not do well, losing all three of their matches in the group stage.

 In mixed doubles, Chan and Dodig won their second French Open title and followed it up with the Wimbledon title.

+2024: Paris Olympics

+She took part in the women's doubles at the Paris Olympics alongside her sister, Chan Hao-ching, but they lost in the first round to Barbora Krejčíková and Kateřina Siniaková.